-Before we ever entertained the idea of keeping chickens in our garden we were long under the impression that you need lots of land to keep chickens- ideally at least an acre of grass.
+Before we ever entertained the idea of keeping chickens in our garden, we were long under the impression that you need lots of lands to keep chickens- ideally, at least an acre of grass.

-The amount of room chickens need really depends on a few key points.
+The number of rooms chickens need really depends on a few key points.
 Firstly, are you intending to allow your chickens to free roam?

 Let’s start with the first question…

+How Much Room Do Chickens Need?
 Do I need Lots of Land to Keep Chickens?

 In short, no.

-Clearly this depends on how many chickens you intend on keeping, so let’s use a little example.
+Clearly, this depends on how many chickens you intend on keeping, so let’s use a little example.

 I’d guess that most people who want to keep chickens for the first time would look to get around six, so let’s use six chickens for this example.

-The short answer would be that six chickens would need a coop that’s at least 18 square foot and a run which is at least 90 square feet.
+The short answer would be that six chickens would need a coop that’s at least 18 square feet and a run of at least 90 square feet.

 However, if you put 12 chickens in this field below, we’re sure they would be the most faithful hens you’ve ever seen!